CPCRE - End of life pathways

 Royal Brisbane and Women's Hospital (RBWH) Project

 The Centre for Palliative Care Research and Education collaborated on an end of life pathway project with Royal Brisbane and Women's Hospital's Dr Carol Douglas.
-Dr Douglas, Director of Palliative Care, obtained funding to introduce an end of life care pathway based on the Liverpool Care Pathway (LCP).
+Dr Douglas, Director of Palliative and Supportive Care, obtained funding to introduce an end of life care pathway based on the Liverpool Care Pathway (LCP).
 For further information about the RBWH project contact Dr Carol Douglas - contact details on the palliative care service webpage below.

 The Liverpool Care Pathway (LCP) was extensively reviewed in 2013 after negative publicity in the UK.
 See the Review link above for further information about the review.
+See also an article by Review Chair, Rabbi Baroness Julia Neuberger The Liverpool Care Pathway: what went right and what went wrong.

 End of Life Care Pathway for Residential Aged Care Facilities